 The RPM price means that every time something happens 1,000 times, it will earn you that price.
 The “something” can technically mean anything (impressions, page views, likes etc), however, the default meaning is impressions.
 If nothing else is specified and someone refers to the RPM of something, you can assume they really mean the Impression RPM.

 Impression RPM = (Ad Revenue x 1000) ÷ Impressions

 You can calculate RPM in the following ways (as well as by using our CPM calculator):

-- Ad Spend divided by whatever actions you are measuring.
+- Revenue divided by Impressions.
 Then multiply the result by 1000.

 - Weird version: CTR multiplied by CPC multiplied by 1,000.

 RPM is a great way for website publishers to measure which ad campaigns are actually paying the most money for the space they are using.
-Advertisers have lots of different goals, however websites should be focussed on the bottom line.
+Advertisers have lots of different goals, however, websites should be focused on the bottom line (revenue).
 RPM provides a great way to track this.